-Combating Fraud, Waste, and Abuse (FWA)
+Combating Fraud Waste and Abuse FWA

 The Small Business Innovation Research (SBIR) program is arguably the most successful, high return on investment (ROI) small business R&D program in the federal government.
 To maintain the integrity of the SBIR program, agencies that make SBIR contract awards are required by law to implement a system for prevention of fraud, waste and abuse (FWA), including evaluating risks of FWA in each SBIR application.